dnaeon/py-vpoller/docs/index.rst

 Getting started
 ===============

-A good place to start with vPoller is the to go over the :ref:`terminology` page in order to get familiar with the concepts and terms used in vPoller.
+A good place to start with vPoller is to go over the :ref:`terminology` page in order to get familiar with the concepts and terms used in vPoller.

-Once ready with that head to the :ref:`installation` and :ref:`configuration` documentations, which provide all the details about how to install and configure vPoller.
+Once ready with that go ahead to the :ref:`installation` and :ref:`configuration` documentations, which provide all the details about how to install and configure vPoller.